Learn more about Energy Assistance

 What you must bring

-• Social Security numbers for all household members (starting Aug.
-12th)
+• Social Security numbers and dates of birth for all household members (starting Sept.
+2014)

 • Current energy bill (gas/electric/oil)